jamie2210/CI_MS3_RR/TESTING.md

 All pass with no errors apart from the forms as the drop down option has no form label which is a Materialize feature and something I can not adjust.

-Due to the log in WAVE can only access limited limit links but I shared those for demonstrations to how the rest of the site pages are structured for optimal accessibility.
+Due to the log in WAVE can only access limited links these are sahred for demonstration to how the rest of the sites pages are structured for optimal accessibility.

 Logged Out Home [results](https://wave.webaim.org/report#/https://rave-reviews-app.herokuapp.com/)